-The Best-Dressed Couples At The 2019 Met Gala Whose Outfits Are Worth A Double Take
+All The Best-Dressed Couples At The Met Gala That Are Worth A Double Take

 In Susan Sontag's 1964 essay Notes On "Camp," which helped to inspire this year's Met Gala theme and exhibit, the writer names many things that are camp.
 Tiffany lamps.
 Swan Lake.
 The pop songstress La Lupe.
 However, one concept of the aesthetic is harder to define, yet will be right in front of your nose as you take in the 2019 Met Gala's best-dressed couples: The inherent campiness of love.